MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Utility/Show-Command.md

 is displayed by default.
 For information about using this command window, see the PowerShell ISE Help topics.

-This cmdlet was introduced in PowerShell 3.0.
+This cmdlet was reintroduced in PowerShell 7.

-Because this cmdlet requires a user interface, it does not work on Windows Server Core.
+Because this cmdlet requires a user interface, it does not work on Windows Server Core or Windows Nano Server.
 This cmdlet is only available on Windows systems that support the Windows Desktop.

 ## EXAMPLES